If you’re looking for a relatively easy hike with incredible views of Hong Kong, then Temple Hill (Tsz Wan Shan) is definitely worth considering!

 From Tsz Chuk Pavillion, Shatin Pass is just a couple of minutes.
 At the bend, there’s a flight of beautiful steps that brings you out at Lion’s Pavilion (earmarked by the letter L).
 Although the views from Lion’s Pavilion are nice, there are better views up ahead.

 Behind Lion’s Pavilion is Shatin Pass.
-And if you walk straight, you’ll arrive at Shatin via the Tsz Sha Ancient Trail.
+The road straight ahead leads to Shatin via the Tsz Sha Ancient Trail and Wilson Trail Section 5.

 There’s a toilet and a canteen-style restaurant located here.
 Take a toilet break, fuel up, and get ready to scale Temple Hill next!